tinchodeluca/Firmw-challenge-DRX/README.md

 The firmware in this repository was made for the requirements you can find in the following [LINK](./Instructions/Firmware%20Engineer%20-%20Ejercicio.pdf)

-***
+## Overview
-It was requested to create the corresponding drivers for a flash memory and a magnetic sensor.
-Based on the [Datasheets](./Datasheets) basic versions of the required drivers were developed.
+The challenge required the creation of drivers for a flash memory and a magnetic sensor.
+Basic versions of these drivers were developed based on the datasheets provided in the [Datasheets](./Datasheets) directory.
-***

 ## Considerations
-Since both devices had SPI communication bus, the solution was made considering both of them connected in this bus, and the corresponding ports for selection.
+- Both devices communicate via SPI, so the solution assumes they are connected to the same bus, with corresponding ports for selection.

-For the button, it was assumed that debounce and noise suppression were developed in hardware.
+- Hardware debounce and noise suppression were assumed for the button.

-For **uC** a STM32F103C8 was selected and the ports configured as the following image:
+- The microcontroller used is an STM32F103C8 with ports configured as depicted in the following image:

 ![Ports configuration in uC](./Multimedia/STM32_PORTS.png)

-The Real Time Operative Sistem that was selected was **FreeRTOS Kernel V10.5.1 **.
+- FreeRTOS Kernel V10.5.1 was selected as the Real-Time Operating System.

-The Firmware was compile in **STM32CubeIDE Version: 1.6.1 Build: 9958_20210326_1446 (UTC) **
+- Firmware was compiled using STM32CubeIDE Version: 1.6.1 Build: 9958_20210326_1446 (UTC).
-****

 ## Drivers

 ### LIS3MDL